fortitudo-tech/entropy-pooling/README.md

 Video walkthroughs of the two notebook examples are available [here](https://youtu.be/hDt103zEML8) and [here](https://youtu.be/DK1Pv5tuLgo).
 The videos give additional insights into Entropy Pooling theory and its sequential refinements.
-It is highly recommended to watch these two videos to quickly increase your understanding.
+It is highly recommended to watch these videos to quickly increase your understanding.

 Portfolio Construction and Risk Management Book
 -----------------------------------------------